Roe vs. Wade (film)

-Roe vs. Wade is a 1989 television film written by Alison Cross about the landmark 1973 United States Supreme Court decision Roe v.
+Roe vs. Wade is a 1989 television film directed by Gregory Hoblit about the landmark 1973 United States Supreme Court decision Roe v.
 Wade.
-It was directed by Gregory Hoblit and stars Holly Hunter and Amy Madigan.
+It was written by Alison Cross and stars Holly Hunter and Amy Madigan.

 Plot

 Ellen Russell is a lonely, single, poorly educated Texan who finds herself pregnant with no means to support a child.
 To avoid giving up the child, she seeks an abortion.
 Denied an abortion in Texas, the young woman hires a novice lawyer to plead her case in the U.S. Supreme Court.